fsu-fall2022-capstone/Project-Group-5/RD.md

 ## Use Case Diagram
-Basic uses cases implmeneted at the moment along with their relation with the user.
+Basic uses cases implemented at the moment along with their relation with the user.
 ![image](https://user-images.githubusercontent.com/72528884/197101853-2461ab8a-c372-407a-b2f3-598d105ed8db.png)